pietervdvn/theinternetboardgame/Scenario1 - The Coloured Couple.md

 # Scenario 1: the colored couple

 2 players minimal
-3 players + narrator maximal":
+3 players + narrator maximal
 1 Dice (D6)

 ## Story 1.1

-_Two players; one can manage the mainframe_

 The year is 1972.
 The internet is starting to take hold, thanks to experiments and funding through the [ARPANET program](https://en.wikipedia.org/wiki/ARPANET).